HOW CAN I SELL MY LAND FAST FOR CASH?

 No problem!
 We can usually find a copy of your deed in county or municipal records.

 Does the zoning designation on my land matter?

 Typically no, we buy properties with all kinds of zoning designations.

-Most of the properties that we purchase have the following kinds of zoning designations: residential, agricultural, open space, etc.
+Most of the properties that we purchase have the following kinds of land use designations: residential, agricultural, open space, etc.